 2) Tall Timbers Drive Trail: from the cul-de-sac on Tall Timbers Drive;

-3) Vista Trail: from the end of Sherwood Drive (This access is by permission of Merritt Baldwin and is the most popular access because it leads directly to Dorothy's vista);
+3) Vista Trail: from the end of Sherwood Drive (This is the most popular access because it leads directly to Dorothy's vista);

 4) Orchard Hill Spur: from Overlook Road next to Orchard Hill Club (this access goes through town owned property and an historic old path).

 Notable Features: 1) Dorothy's Vista - view of Harford and the Connecticut Valley.
 On a clear day you can see Springfield and the Holyoke Range 45 miles away.

 2) Eastern Border fault follows Smith Brook through the preserves.
 This is the geological division between the Hartford basin, a rift valley, and the eastern highlands.